The following was originally published on the Petfinder blog

 Author Becky Robinson is the president and founder of Alley Cat Allies.

-With much of the East Coast now buried in snow, you may be wondering how outdoor cats are surviving.
-In fact, even though stray and community cats are at home outside, they can always use some extra help in cold or severe weather.
+With snowy days just around the corner, you may be wondering how outdoor cats can survive in colder weather.
+Even though stray and community cats are at home outside, they can always use some extra help in cold or severe weather.
 Here are some tips to help them stay safe, warm and healthy during the winter months.

 Car Safety: Before starting your car, give the hood a tap and check between the tires — cats will sometimes crawl into the engine or hide underneath the car for warmth.
 This is also the time of year for antifreeze, which often tastes irresistible to cats and other animals, but is toxic and deadly.
 Keep it out of reach and clean up any spills!